 1. Angkor Wat

-Angkor Wat is the heart of Cambodia and is one of the largest and most spectacular temples in Siem Reap.
-It is also one of the better preserved in the area.
-It was built as a Hindu temple by King Suryavarman II in the early 12th century and its construction took approximately thirty years to complete.
-The sandstone blocks were brought from Phnom Kulen, a holy mountain located over 31 mi (50 km) away, and were floated down the river on rafts.
+Angkor Wat, often referred to as the heart of Cambodia, is one of the largest and most magnificent temples in Siem Reap.
+Renowned for its impressive preservation, it was constructed as a Hindu temple by King Suryavarman II in the early 12th century, taking approximately 30 years to complete.
+The immense effort involved transporting sandstone blocks from Phnom Kulen, a sacred mountain over 31 miles (50 km) away, floating them down the river on rafts.

-I highly recommend starting your day at Angkor Wat.
-It’s an incredible place to experience the sunrise.
-Arrive at the ticket office as soon as it opens and then head to the temple to secure a good view and set up your camera.
-I left my hotel in town at 4:30 am and it worked out perfectly.
-The beautiful photos that you’ll capture are definitely worth the early start.
+For an unforgettable experience, start your day at Angkor Wat to witness a breathtaking sunrise.
+Arrive at the ticket office as soon as it opens, then head directly to the temple to secure a prime viewing spot.
+I left my hotel at 4:30 am, and the timing was perfect.
+The serene atmosphere and stunning photos you’ll capture make the early wake-up call more than worthwhile.

 2. Ta Prohm

-Ta Prohm is another of the most popular temples in Siem Reap.
-It became known as the “Tomb Raider Temple”, after appearing in the Angelina Jolie film.
-A visit to Ta Prohm is a magical experience.
-It dates back to the late 12th and early 13th centuries.
-After the fall of the Khmer empire in the 15th century, it was abandoned and left to the jungle for hundreds of years.
-During this time, it was swallowed up by trees and their enormous roots.
+Ta Prohm is one of the most iconic temples in Siem Reap, often referred to as the “Tomb Raider Temple” due to its appearance in the Angelina Jolie film.
+Visiting Ta Prohm feels like stepping into another world.
+Constructed in the late 12th and early 13th centuries, the temple was abandoned following the fall of the Khmer Empire in the 15th century and left to the mercy of the jungle for centuries.

 3. Banteay Kdei